 This is encouraging news because according to the American Cancer Society, colorectal cancer is the third leading cause of cancer death in both men and women.
 So, how do we reduce colorectal cancer deaths?
 Get more people screened.

-March is colorectal cancer awareness month, so it’s a good time to learn about this potentially deadly disease and spread the word about colonoscopy, the most effective way to screen for colorectal cancer.
-As a Senior Medical Director at Independence Blue Cross, I’m committed to educating people about the importance of colonoscopy and what we’re doing as a company to encourage more people to get this life-saving screening.
+March is colorectal cancer awareness month, so it’s a good time to learn about this potentially deadly disease and spread the word about the colonoscopy, the most effective way to screen for colorectal cancer.

-While the prep isn’t the most pleasant thing, it’s necessary to ensure that your doctor is able to recognize abnormalities in your large intestine during the screening.
+While the prep isn’t the first thing you’d choose to do on a day off, it’s necessary to ensure that your doctor is able to recognize abnormalities in your large intestine during the screening.
 These may include ulcers, colon polyps, tumors, and areas of inflammation or bleeding.

-The procedure itself takes less than an hour, during which you’re under light sedation.
+The procedure itself takes less than an hour, during which time you’re under light sedation (i.e., you’ll be asleep for the entire procedure).
 A doctor will use a colonoscope (a flexible tube with a light and a camera) to examine the length of your colon.
 When the procedure is done, you’ll wake up hungry and ready to head home…of course you’ll need to arrange for a ride home in advance.

 As a physician who knows the benefits of early detection, it’s sometimes easy to forget that many patients are intimidated by the idea of getting a colonoscopy.
 In fact, one in three eligible adults put it off.
 Why?
 Well, as we know, it’s certainly not as easy as getting an X-ray.
 But perhaps the biggest barrier is obvious: embarrassment.